Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 > Compute@Edge is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly...

 Fastly is Rust language enthusiastic.
 The applications that you submit to the Compute@Edge service are WebAsembly binaries that run on top of a super performant interpreter implemented in Rust, called Lucet.
-The first support to build, package, and deploy your applications is meant for you to implement it in Rust.
-Fastly provides a Rust library for HTTP services implementation.
+Fastly also provides a Rust library for HTTP services implementation, which means that you are fully supported to write your applications in Rust and then compile them to WebAssembly.

 # Rust